-Other than the amounts disclosed in Note 14, there were no other transactions nor any outstanding balances related to key management personnel and entities over which they have control or significant influence during the financial year.
+There were no transactions nor any outstanding balances related to key management personnel and entities over which they have control or significant influence during the financial year.

 Note 17: Financial Risk Management

 The table below reflects an undiscounted contractual maturity analysis for financial liabilities.